twomice/com.joineryhq.profcond/README.md

 ```

 ### [entity-type]
-Must be 'event', 'contribution', or 'priceset' to indicate that this section
-applies to event registration pages, contribution pages, or one of those using
-a specific price set.
-In future, other values may be supported.
+Must be one of the following, indicating the relevant type of form:
+* 'event': configuration is relevant for an online event registration.
+* 'contribution': configuration is relevant for an contribution page.
+* 'priceset': configuration is relevant 'event' or 'contribution' which uses a
+  given price set.
+* 'profile': configuration is relevant for a freestanding profile in "Edit" or
+  "Create" mode.

 ### [entity-id]
 Must be one these: